github/developer.github.com/content/v3/troubleshooting.md

 If you're using OAuth or Basic Authentication and are hitting your rate limits, you might be able to fix the issue by either caching our results, or [using conditional requests](/v3/#conditional-requests).

-In certainly exceptional cases, we may temporarily bump your rate limit higher.
+In certain exceptional cases, we may temporarily bump your rate limit higher.
 You should be prepared to answer technical questions about your goal and your planned usage of the API.
 We may still choose not to bump your limit if we feel that you can achieve your wildest dreams with the current rate limit (but don't worry, we'll help you out).